tgjohnst/pihole-guide/README.md

    6. The next step will check if you want to enable the **web admin interface**.
 This is password-protected allows you to easily view traffic, whitelist and blacklist sites, and change settings from any machine on your network.
 I recommend keeping it **On**
    7. The Pi-hole will ask you if you want to **log queries**.
 Again, I recommend keeping this on, as it will allow you to keep a log of which domains your devices are trying to reach over time and enable rich tracking.
    8. Your PiHole will now reiterate all the settings you just gave it. *It will also tell you the default password for the web interface.
 Write this down!* *Don't worry, if you forget it, it will also be printed out in the terminal after you finish the setup.*
-   9. This should be the end!
-If you've followed all the steps, your pi-hole should now be filtering any queries directed to it.
+   9. If you've followed all the steps, your pi-hole should now be filtering any queries directed to it.
+Now we have to set up the router to do that.

    I would recommend restarting the pi now (`sudo reboot` in terminal) to make sure everything is running properly.